 Energy performance certificates (EPC)

 Before you can market a property you have to have an Energy Performance Certificate (EPC).
 This report gives the property an energy rating, which shows how energy efficient the property is.
 This can give tenants an indication of how much it will cost to heat a property and help them decide whether or not to rent the property.
 From 9th January 2013 an energy performance indicator must be included in all advertisements.

 The Repairing Standard

-The Repairing Standard increases legal requirements on repair and maintenance in the private rented sector, which tenants will be able to enforce more easily through the Private Rented Housing Panel.
-Where a tenant makes a complaint to the Council with regards to a private rental property failing to meet the Repairing Standard (as defined by section 13 of the Housing (Scotland) Act 2006, appropriate advice will be given to the tenant on the correct procedures involved in addressing such problems and the role of the Private Rented Housing Panel (PRHP).
+The Repairing Standard increases legal requirements on repair and maintenance in the private rented sector, which tenants will be able to enforce more easily through the First-tier Tribunal the Private Rented Housing Panel.
+Where a tenant makes a complaint to the Council with regards to a private rental property failing to meet the Repairing Standard (as defined by section 13 of the Housing (Scotland) Act 2006, appropriate advice will be given to the tenant on the correct procedures involved in addressing such problems and the role of the First-tier tribunal.
 Fife Council only has an advisory role.
 The tenant will be advised to seek independent legal advice.